Skip to main content

 iOS SDK

 With the Kameleoon iOS (Swift) SDK, you can run experiments and activate feature flags on native mobile iOS applications.
-Integrating our SDK into your Swift apps is relatively easy, and its footprint (memory and network usage) is low.
+Integrating our SDK into your Swift apps is easy, and its footprint (memory and network usage) is low.

-Latest version of the Swift SDK: 4.1.4 (changelog).
+Changelog: Latest version of the Swift SDK: 4.6.0 Changelog.

 Getting started

-You can install the iOS SDK using CocoaPods or Swift Package Manager.
+You can install the iOS SDK using CocoaPods or Swift Package Manager:

 With CocoaPods, paste the following code in your Podfile and replace YOUR_TARGET_NAME with the value for your app: